Copyright © 2011-2013 W3C® (MIT, ERCIM, Keio, Beihang), All Rights Reserved. W3C liability, trademark and document use rules apply.

 filtering script that is believed to be reflected being filtered or

-selectively blocking script execution.block
+selectively blocking script execution.block, the user

 agent must stop rendering the protected resource upon detection of